 The Arts and Culture Digital Inclusion Network is working to develop a timetable of free creative activity taster sessions, delivered digitally, that care homes can dial in to in their communal spaces.
 This will allow network members to showcase their offer to care homes, residents to have access to more creative activity, and care homes to experience the wide range of creative opportunities for them across Leeds.
 These sessions will also give care homes staff the opportunity to develop their digital skills and confidence and understand the ease and practicality of using digital tools to bring external activity into the care home setting using platforms like Zoom, supporting the 100% Digital Leeds priority of developing digital inclusion in care home settings.

-Call for partners for Arts in Care Homes Day digital arts programme
+Arts in Care Homes Day digital arts programme August 2023

 Supporting the aims of ‘The Case for Culture’